Rockstar Developer University resources background

 If you are early in your career, start with Clean Code.
 Then read Soft Skills.
 Those two books together will do more for your career than any bootcamp or online course.
 Clean Code will make you a better programmer.
 Soft Skills will make sure the world knows it.

-If you are a mid-level developer trying to move up, read The Pragmatic Programmer and A Philosophy of Software Design back to back.
+If you are a mid-level developer trying to move up, read The Pragmatic Programmer and A Philosophy of Software Design back to back, then The Software Engineer's Guidebook for the promotion mechanics nobody explains.
 The combination of career mindset and design thinking will reframe how you approach your work.
-Then grind Cracking the Coding Interview when you are ready to make a move.
+Then grind Cracking the Coding Interview and one of the best system design courses when you are ready to make a move.

-If you are a senior developer starting to think about teams, systems, and organizational dynamics, read The Mythical Man-Month, The Phoenix Project, and Accelerate in that order.
-They tell the same story about software delivery and organizational performance across three different eras and three different formats.
+If you are a senior developer starting to think about teams, systems, and organizational dynamics, read The Mythical Man-Month and Accelerate.
+They tell the same story about software delivery and organizational performance across two different eras and two different formats: one based on hard-won project experience, the other based on hard data.

 If you work primarily in existing codebases, Refactoring and Working Effectively with Legacy Code should be next on your list.
 They are the most practical books for day-to-day work in production systems.